 Leslie’s has also reached out to consumers through their mailboxes, too.
 According to the United States Securities and Exchange Commission form 10-K, Leslie’s has been able to expand their mailing list by having in-store signups and giveaways to keep their consumers coming back.
 Their mailing list is approaching 10 million residents.

 As Leslie’s is expanding, so is the amount of pools in the United States per year.
-According to the research firm P.K Data, the amount of pools will exceed 10 million in 2012 and continue to increase in numbers from there.
+According to the research firm P.K.
+Data, the amount of pools will exceed 10 million in 2012 and continue to increase in numbers from there.
 With the amount of pools increasing over time, Leslie’s is going to see many opportunities to increase their profits.
 The goal of our index revolves around this idea and leads to two simple questions:

 How can we save Leslie’s money?

-How can we help make the company money?
+How can we help make Leslie’s money?

 We know Leslie’s has several distribution centers located in New Jersey, California, Kentucky, Texas, and Florida.
 We also know that Leslie’s sends their shipments to each of its stores every 5 to 7 days.
-Without these shipments, stores could run out of product, which ultimately could lose the company money making this the most important aspect of a company.
+Without these shipments, stores could run out of product, which ultimately could lose the company money, making this the most important aspect of a company.
 Luckily for Leslie’s, shipping is highly dependent on several weather variables, which our weather index takes into account.
-With the use of our index, Leslie’s will be able to map out the next 5 days and plan shipping routes to Leslie’s distribution centers.
-Therefore, they could easily see when the ideal times would be to send out shipments and what routes should be taken, potentially saving the company thousands of dollars on trucking, gas, and labor.
+With the use of our index, Leslie’s will be able to map out the next five days and plan shipping routes to Leslie’s distribution centers.
+Therefore, Leslie’s could easily see when the ideal times would be to send out shipments and what routes should be taken, potentially saving the company thousands of dollars on trucking, gas, and labor.